PablosCorner/Droidsound/README.md

  * They usually need an additional file that has an extension .???lib.
 In some rare cases the .???lib filename
  * have been changed causing the song fail to load.
 In order to fix this, you need to manually download
- * the whole song, and change the  .???lib filename.
+ * the whole song and change the .???lib filename.
 The correct .???lib filename is always inside the
  * .minixSF file.
 In most cases, only the case-sensitiveness is the problem.

 Needs lots of work still.